jaard/xcroco/README.md

 Basic documentation is in preparation, please be patient and rely on the docstrings of individual methods in the meantime.

 ## How to install
-I strongly recommended to use Miniconda or Anaconda environments to manage your Python packages.
+I strongly recommend to use Miniconda or Anaconda environments to manage your Python packages.
 However, xcroco is not available through these channels yet.
 To avoid problems with installing xcroco dependencies manually, make sure to install the following packages in your Conda environment before installing xcroco:

 ```
 conda install xarray numpy scipy